Jennifer Grantham

 Compassionate connections are essential to the narrative of life and a cornerstone of mental health and happiness.
 Checking in with friends, meeting new people and expanding our options and outlooks through shared public space builds community, offers hope, and supports resilience.

-COMMON HUMANITY IS A SHARED STATE OF BEING, LINKED WITH BASIC ETHICS OF ALTRUISM DERIVED FROM THE HUMAN CONDITION, SYMBOLIZING HUMAN LOVE, SOCIAL INTELLIGENCE AND COMPASSION TOWARDS EACH OTHER AND SELF.
+COMMON HUMANITY IS A SHARED STATE OF BEING, LINKED WITH BASIC ETHICS OF ALTRUISM DERIVED FROM THE HUMAN CONDITION, SYMBOLIZING physical care, SOCIAL INTELLIGENCE AND COMPASSION TOWARDS EACH OTHER AND SELF.

 Connection + Compassion